Howard Baker: Reagan administration

 In 1984, Baker received the Presidential Medal of Freedom.

 In October 1983, Baker voted in favor of the bill establishing Martin Luther King Jr. Day as a federal holiday.

-As a testament to Baker's skill as a negotiator and an honest and amiable broker, Reagan tapped him to serve as Chief of Staff during part of Reagan's second term (1987–1988).
+As a testament to Baker's skill as a negotiator and an honest and amiable broker, Reagan tapped him to serve as White House Chief of Staff during part of Reagan's second term (1987–1988).
 Many saw that as a move by Reagan to mend relations with the Senate, which had deteriorated somewhat under the previous chief of staff, Donald Regan.
 In accepting the appointment, Baker chose to skip another bid for the White House in 1988.